 Spain's colonial regime discouraged the growth of commerce and industry.
 Spanish colonies were to ship raw materials to the mother country and not develop industries thast might compete with the mother country.
 The Inquisition also stifeled not only divergent religious ideas, but also freethinking in general, including political, scientific, and social ideas as well.
 As a result, the Spoanish colonies languashed behind the English colonies to the north.
 The Spanish Government restricted political power to native-born Spainards.
 As Criollos grew in numbers, they resented exclusion from political power.
 Unlike the English colonies, there were no colonial legislsatures.
 The great bulk of the population, the Mexicans of Native American or Mestizo origins were denined not onlt political power, but who suffered from san uneven distribution of land and wealth.
 As in the rest of the Spanish Empire, the criollos revolted against Spain.
 Mexico achieced its independence (1821).
 This put the criolls in power, but did little to provide economic opportunity to Native Americans and the increasinly large mestizo poplation.
 Regional differences resulted in the loss of Texas (1836).
 Mexico fell increasingly behind its northern neigbor which at the time of the Mexican American War (1846-48) had begun to industrialize.
 The better armed and led forces, defeated the Mexican forces and Mexico was forced to cede the northern part of the country.
 Mexicans living in the area became American citizens unless they moved south.
 The Mexican population in what became the American Southwest was relatively small and the Mexican-American population was highly regional and relatively small.
 Wealthy Mexicans lost their land when American courts refused to recognize Spanish land grants.
 Porfirio Diaz and the Cientificos msade some progress in modernizing Mexico's infrastructure, but did not address to growing inequities in Nexican life.
 This led to the Mexican Revolution (1910-20).
 The turmoil in Mexico led som Mexicans to flee across the border.
 The Partidio Revolucionsarion Institutional (PRI) established an authoritarian regime with rigged elections.
 PRI leaders attempted to both moderize Mexico and address the social inequities.
 The PRI mixture of crony capitalism, socialism, naionalism, and popularism proved to be a poor substitute free market capitalism.
 And Mexico fell increasingly behinf the United States and Canasa.
 After World War II, the growing wage disparities between Mexico and America resulted in a steady flow of largely illegal imigration north across the virtually wide open border.

+Canada is an enormous country, but because of its northerly climate has a smaller economic potential.
+As Canada was also an English colony and has a primarily English population, there are mant similarities between Americans and Canadians.
+Substantial numbers of Canadians have emigrated to the Uniuted States, primarily to take advantage of the larger economy and greater economic opportunities.
 We note sizeable numbers of immigrants from Canada in some years.
 For example during 1911-20 about 0.7 million immigrants arrived from Canada.
 We do not yet have details on the extent and nature of Canadian immigration.

 Immigrants to America are often thought of as Europeans, but the Chinese played a mojor role in California.
 Their most famed contribution was helping to build the trans-coninental railroad.
 Some historians say the railroad could not have been built at the tiome without the Chinese.
 Most of the Chinese whi came to America returned to China.
 There goal was not assimilation, but to earn money to support a decent life back in China.
 The hostility of Americans of European stock was another factor causing the Chinese to return.
 States passed lawc limiting the employment and land ownership.
 Even so, substantial numbers of Chinese immigrated entered the United States beginning with the California gold rush (1849) and when Congress acted to ban Chinese from entering (1882).

 Japanse immigration until after World War II was confined primarily to Hawaii and California.
 We do not yet have details about Japanese immigration.
 Japan was a heavily populated poor country in the 19th century.
 The United States in the 1850s forced Japan to open its econmy to foreign trade.
 We assume that this was whem immigration began.
 As Gold was divered in California this probably stimmulated immigration.
 The Japanese came to Hawaii as farm labor.
 As with Chinese immigrants, laws resticted Japanese economic activity in California.
 These were state, not Federal laws.
 Treatment of Japanese immigrants became an issue between the United States and Japan.
 Federal laws passed in the 1920s did control actual immigration.
 The laws limited overall immigration and heavily favored northern Europeans.
 Many Japanese turned to small-scale farming because many other job oppirtunities were closed to them.
 We note Japanese children in rural California schools during the 1920s.
 We note family portraits showing the same process.
 Many Japanese by the 1930s had achieved some success.
 These families lost most of their property and possessions when they were interned during World War II.
 After the War many job opportunities formerly denined Japanese Americans opened up.
-The incarceration of Japanese Americans during World War II was the culmination of a history of racial discrimination against Asians begun in the mid-1800s, when the Chinese first immigrated to the U.S.
+The intrrnment of Japanese Americans during World War II was the culmination of a history of racial discrimination against Asians begun in the mid-1800s, when the Chinese first immigrated to the U.S.

 At the turn of the 21st century, an estumated 0.7 million Americans trace their roots to Armenian immigrants.
 Armenians were very commercially oriented and thus like Greeks and Jews spread throughout the Mediterranean world, especially within the Ottoman Empire.
 Eventually Armeniam traders established trading firms in Christian Europe as well.
 One repprt identified 60 Armenian trading firms in the city of Amsterdam (1660).
 Others describe Armenian colonies in virtually every corner of the globe, including Addis Ababa, Calcutta, Lisbon, and Singapore.
 One country in which Armenins did not settle in large numbers was the United States.
 Before the Civil War there were a handful of Armenians in America.
 This probably reflects the fact that Armenians livedin the Ottoman Empire.
 Most came to America ti study and return to thevOttoman Empire.
 A few made substantial contributions.
 This began to change after the Civil War when lrge numbers of Europeans, including non-Protestant southern Europeans, began to emigrate to America (1870s).
 Sunstantial numbers of Armenians began to arrive two decades later (1890s).